saharshBhargava/micropython-tutorials/DRV8871/README.md

 motor = Motor(pwm)

 ```
-And finally, simply set the motor's direction and speed percentage to run them as shown below!
+And finally, simply set the motor's speed percentage to run them as shown below!

 ```python